Pop-Code/composer-events-subscriber/README.md

-# composer-subscriber
+# composer-events-subscriber

 ## install

 Using npm

-`npm install composer-subscriber --save`
+`npm install composer-events-subscriber --save`

 Or using yarn

-`yarn add composer-subscriber`
+`yarn add composer-events-subscriber`

 ## Purpose
 Composer create for us a set of transactions to make CRUD operations on assets and participants.